 What you bring to the table

-- You are studying mechanical engineering, computer science, industrial engineering or a comparable subject
+- You are studying industrial engineering, mechanical engineering, biotechnology, medical technology, physics or a comparable subject area

-- Good language skills in German or English
+- Good language skills in German and English

 What you can expect